sjmiller609/orbit-ui/README.md

 For global state, Apollo handles all API calls and data caching.
 With the exception of a few UI elements like modals, all view state is mapped to specific routes maintained in the router (React Router 4), enabling full use of browser actions and url mappings.

-React's `Context.Provider` && `Context.Consumer` wrapped in HOC's manage session authorization and global UI elements (eg modals, snackbar) cleanly and succintly
+React's `Context.Provider` && `Context.Consumer` wrapped in HOC's manage the remaining session auth and global UI elements (eg modals, snackbar) cleanly and succintly,.

 ## Testing